A consideration of the 27th chapter of Isaiah and related prophecies, originally published in 2010.

 So, with the principal players in mind, it is evident that Jehovah poses the question recorded in verse seven to his arch-enemy, Satan the Devil—calling upon him to account for killing “Jacob,” saying: “As with the stroke of one striking him does one have to strike him?
 Or as with the slaughter of his killed ones does he have to be killed?”

-Seeing that God has already set matters straight between himself and his people at this stage, there is no reason for Jehovah to allow any enemy of his to further mete out discipline upon his people.
+Seeing that God has already set matters straight between himself and his people at that stage there is no reason for Jehovah to allow any enemy of his to further mete out discipline upon his people.
 The killing of “Jacob” is not sanctioned by Jehovah God.
 This is why God poses the question to Leviathan, asking: “Does one have to strike him…Does he have to be killed”?
-The Devil must now answer to Almighty God for presumptuously administering the death stroke upon Jehovah’s earthly sons.
+The Devil must now answer to Almighty God for presumptuously administering the death-stroke upon Jehovah’s earthly sons.

 In the next verse (8) the pronoun gender is changed to the feminine, where it states: “With a scare cry you will contend with her when sending her forth.
 He must expel her with his blast, a hard one in the day of the east wind.”